 - Commercial property purchases

-- Industry tailored non-disclosure agreements
+- Industry-tailored non-disclosure agreements

 - Non-compete agreements

-An example of a how a business lawyer could help you would be in the case of hiring an employee versus an independent contractor or independent sales representative.
+An example of a how an Orlando business lawyer could help you would be in the case of hiring an employee versus an independent contractor or independent sales representative.
 The agreement needs to be tailored depending on what exactly they are.
 You might have an agreement that calls the person an independent contractor, but other language in it is conflicting and treats them more as an employee even though you inserted language such as “independent contractor” through the entire document.
 If this person does something wrong, injures someone while driving to work or a job...etc., you may be responsible and even personally liable, which could result in you losing all of your personal assets.
 Do you know the technical language, requirements, and cases that have determined such a distinction?

-Do you really need a business lawyer?
+Do you really need a business lawyer in Orlando?

 If you aren't sure, then you probably do.
-When hiring a service provider such as a transactional business lawyer, you are paying to access their knowledge and expertise.
+When hiring a service provider such as a transactional business lawyer Orlando, you are paying to access their knowledge and expertise.
 They have been trained to not only think differently but to spot issues that others do not see as well as being able to put into words binding protections for your business.
 You make them part of your team and since they have a different skill set, they are invaluable.